eendeego/nagiosity.js/README.markdown

 The original project can be found at http://code.google.com/p/nagiosity/

+### What is nagiosity ?

+Nagiosity is a python CGI originaly written by Matt Joyce that reads the [Nagios]{http://www.nagios.org/} status file and renders it in an XML proper for another script/application consumption.

 ## Instructions / Configuration

 Install this script and its configuration file on a user/dir with access to nagios's nagios.dat file.